pingcap/blog/2017-05-23-perconalive17.md

 On the other hand, TiDB can output binlogs too.
 We build TiDB-binlog toolset to make it possible for 3rd party applications synchronize data from TiDB cluster.
 As TiDB-server is distributed, binlog pumper should be deployed in every TiDB-server instance and send it to a component we called ‘Cistern’.
 Cistern will sort the transactions by TransactionID (aka. timestamp) in a short period of time, and output as protobuf for downstream application.

 For data migration, we don’t have our own tool.
-We use MyDumper / Loader for data backup and restore in parallel. you can use MyDumper to export data from MySQL and MyLoader to import the data into TiDB.
+We use Mydumper/Loader for data backup and restore in parallel. you can use Mydumper to export data from MySQL and MyLoader to import the data into TiDB.

 [Back to the top](#top)